boson-php/docs/03.application/application-extensions.md

 Determines whether the application should terminate when all windows are closed.

+> This extension does not provide public API

 To disable the extension, add class `Boson\Api\QuitOnClose\QuitOnCloseExtensionProvider` to the exclusions list.